 Overview

 Climate diplomacy has become one of the most consequential arenas of international relations in the 21st century.
 India — the world's third-largest emitter of greenhouse gases in absolute terms but with per capita emissions far below the global average — occupies a unique position.
 It demands climate justice based on the principle of Common But Differentiated Responsibilities (CBDR), while simultaneously leading global initiatives like the International Solar Alliance (ISA), the Coalition for Disaster Resilient Infrastructure (CDRI), and the Lifestyle for Environment (LiFE) movement.
-This chapter examines India's evolving climate positions from Copenhagen to Baku, its leadership of green initiatives, governance of global commons, and the complex politics of climate finance.
+This chapter examines India's evolving climate positions from Copenhagen to Belém (COP30, November 2025), its leadership of green initiatives, governance of global commons, and the complex politics of climate finance.

 India's Core Climate Positions